 You will learn how to select and utilize appropriate tools to help a couple deepen their .Friendship System.
 You will learn how to clarify a couple’s conflicts in terms of solvable, perpetual, and grid-locked problems, and use the “Dreams Within Conflict” technique to help a couple feel hopeful and to achieve break-through with their perpetual conflict.

 You will learn how to successfully intervene when one or both partners are flooding, help a couple reach solutions using the Compromise Ovals intervention, and sensitively intervene when co-morbidities are present.
+Click here to read the Level 3 readiness checklist.

 Who is this training for?